 We are always happy to receive in-kind donations of the types listed below, and our most current list of needs is listed in each month’s e-newsletter.
-To make a donation, please stop by during business hours OR contact Andrew firstname.lastname@example.org or (617) 236-8132 to arrange a drop-off time.
-If you’d like a receipt for your donation, please contact Mary Lou (email@example.com; 617-807-1173).
+To make a donation, you are welcome to stop by our office at 23 Dartmouth Street (during business hours) OR send an email or call (617) 236-8132 to arrange a drop-off time.

 RUN A CLOTHING/ITEM DRIVE!

 Each Monday morning, we open the “clothing room” for our soup kitchen guests.
-For more information about the clothing room and clothing donations, email email@example.com.
+For more information about the clothing room and clothing donations, email us.

 - Men’s pants, shirts, and sweaters